MrTostus/MrTostus/README.md

 ## I'm a (bad) coder and a certified (by me) video game player
 (yes "ImTostus" should be written together, its my other nickname) Im just some guy trying to learn coding and living.
-I'm a certified (by me) video game player and dumbass

 ### 🤜🤛Helping my friend in making a (hopefully) big minecraft server